Our debates are based on the rules and procedures of the House of Commons.

 In the Paris V debating style, five speakers from the Government and five speakers from the Opposition speak consecutively for 6 minutes each.
 The debate starts with the first speaker of the Government, then the first speaker of the Opposition and so forth.

 Speakers may be interrupted in two ways:

-by a Point of Information (PoI), made by standing up with one’s hand on one’s head or one’s hand outstretched – the speaker may or may not accept the point, but is obliged to accept at least one and expected to accept two during his or her speech.
+- by a Point of Information (PoI), made by standing up with one’s hand on one’s head or one’s hand outstretched – the speaker may or may not choose to accept the Point of Information, but is obliged to accept at least one and expected to accept two during his or her speech.
 Acceptance or refusal of a POI should be made clear, either verbally or through a gesture.
 POIs are included in the timing of the speech.
 They are used by the opposite team to throw the speaker off balance and highlight the weaknesses in his or her argumentation.
 POIs are short, concise and usually open-ended questions.
 When accepting a POI, the speaker should seize the opportunity to dismiss the point as incorrect and irrelevant.

 The Chairperson fulfils various functions.
-He or she introduces the debate, by reminding the audience of the Paris V debating rules, introducing the motion, the proposition speakers and the opposition speakers.
+He or she introduces the debate, by reminding the audience of the Paris V debating rules, introducing the motion, the proposition and opposition speakers.
 He or she alternately gives the floor to the proposition and the opposition, and checks that the rules are enforced.
 He or she must accept all points of order and rule on them.
 When the jury retires to deliberate , the chairperson gives the floor to the audience.

 The Chairperson must remain neutral at all times during the main debate (as long as the jury is present) and must not be seen to take sides.
 Having said that, once the jury has retired for deliberation, the Chairman is entirely at liberty to express his/her own views on the motion and often will do so in order to encourage and provoke comment from the floor.